wesleyboar/DS-User-Guide/user-guide/docs/tools/simulation/opensees/openseesRunVM.md

 ### Connecting to the Interactive-VM

-The Interactive-VM is found on DesignSafe in the same Web Portal as OpenSees: Tools & Applications > Simulation > OpenSees (<a href="https://www.designsafe-ci.org/rw/workspace/#!/OpenSees::Simulation target="_blank">Click here to access it</a>)
+The Interactive-VM is found on DesignSafe in the same Web Portal as OpenSees: Tools & Applications > Simulation > OpenSees (<a href="https://www.designsafe-ci.org/rw/workspace/#!/OpenSees::Simulation">Click here to access it</a>)
 <ol>
     <li>Once you have reached the OpenSees page, select the first option in the portal's OpenSees-Application menu: "Interactive VM for OpenSees...": option with the latest version of OpenSees.<i>(Figure 1)</i></li>
     <li>Once you have made the selection, the following simple form will appear.
 There is no need to edit the Job name. <i>(Figure 2)</i></li>